ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DeployAIToAnyEdge.md

   <img width="600" src="image\48.png">
 </p>

-* You will see the container is remotely launched to execute inference at your edge.
+* In the end, you will see the container is remotely launched to execute inference at your edge.

 <p align="center">
   <img width="600" src="image\25.png">